Still life. In French, nature morte, dead nature. It sounds like a serious contradiction in terms.

 If New York's Museum of Modern Art has its say, still life may find new life.
-"Objects of Desire," a vastly entertaining summer exhibition, uses the genre to survey a century of art, and only half badly at that.
+"Objects of Desire" uses the genre to survey a century of art.
 From Cézanne till today, the twentieth century has toyed with simple objects, exposed in simple interiors.
 Along the way, this art definitely does not stand still.
 Wanted, dead or alive, it remakes the meaning of the visible world.

 A still life is so easy to picture—the overturned glass of wine, the fruit never to be eaten, the almost flickering candle flame, a momentary stillness with an unsettling future.
 Is it unsettling enough for modern art?
 Or are Modernism and Postmodernism now a conservative tradition of their own?
-Most of the time, I think not, but part of the show's fascination is the traditionalism of a great museum.
+Maybe, but part of the show's fascination is the traditionalism of a great museum.

 Carlo Carrà's Still Life with Triangle, for example, comes all the way from Milan.
 Carrà, painting in 1917, shows a bare perspective box.
 Its four austere objects rise right to the imagined ceiling.
 Two of them resemble a pitcher and a wine bottle, and yet one could represent a drafting tool.
 It is as if the room had contracted sharply, to the space of memory and the design of art.

 Modeled harshly in grey and a single color, the objects approach abstraction.
 I now saw freshly the connection between an abstract painter in America, Patrick Henry Bruce, and his art's European origins.
 How deeply he altered American Modernism, with its ambivalent roots in realism.
 Also for the first time, I saw the overly refined compositions of Giorgio Morandi as mainstream Cubism.
 All of this stood in one section of the Modern.